diasurgical/devilution/CONTRIBUTE.md

 * A clean installation of Diablo patched to version 1.09b (Diablo.exe)
 * Download IDA (Interactive Disassembler) [Hex-Rays](https://www.hex-rays.com/products/ida/support/download_freeware.shtml)
-* Download IDC script from sancturary/notes repository: [notes.idc](http://sanctuary.github.io/notes/notes.idc)
+* Download IDC script from sanctuary/notes repository: [notes.idc](http://sanctuary.github.io/notes/notes.idc)

 ## How To...

-Described below are steps for using the IDA and SYM to reverse the Diablo source.
+Described below are steps for using the IDA and SYM files to reverse the Diablo source.

-### Understanding Devilusion and Sancutary Notes
+### Understanding Devilution and Sancutary Notes

-Both Devilution and the Sancutary Notes repo have the intended aim to get as close as possible to document the original game.
+Both Devilution and the Sanctuary Notes repo have the intended aim to get as close as possible to document the original game.
 Devilution is closer in the sense that the same names have been used for functions as based on the SYM debug info.
 The notes repo has tried to use consistent naming for functions,